TDIU (Total Disability/Individual Unemployability) is a significant benefit for many Veterans.

 This type of claim should be automatically considered by the VA Regional Office whenever the Veteran's service-connected impairment ratings reach the above levels.

-I have written an eBook on this topic - it is not one that is easily understood or applied by Veterans, VSOs, lawyers, advocates, and judges alike.
+I have Veterans Law Guidebooks that will help you understand the Extra Schedular TDIU process - it is not one that is easily understood or applied by Veterans, VSOs, lawyers, advocates, and judges alike.
 There are a lot of Myths out there in the Veteran Community about how to get extra-schedular TDIU and what evidence you need to prove it.

 It is, allegedly, the policy of the VA to rate all veterans as 100% disabled that are unemployable because of their service connected medical disabilities regardless of the percentage awarded.

 For extra-schedular TDIU to be awarded, the VA requires that the rated %'age inadequately compensate for the loss of wage-earning capacity.
 Well, that's a grandiloquent and melodramatic mouthful.

 But what does it mean?